pinyoothotaboot/rust-fast-hashtable/README.md

 - SDict -> Support use hashtable by key is string ( range 2 to 11 charactor limit )
 - IDict -> Support use hashtable by key is integer
-- SSet  -> Support use hashset by key is string
+- SSet  -> Support use hashset by key is string ( range 2 to 11 charactor limit )
 - ISet  -> Support use hashset by key is integer

 ## Installation